nicfv/Me/docs/blog/posts/2024-01-14-phone-number.md

 Even disregarding the main topic of account authentication, there's some glaring issues here.
 If my phone number is deactivated and reassigned to someone else, everyone that has my number saved will be contacting that other person.
 On the other hand, if I get a new phone and it has a reassigned phone number, I will be getting contacted and possibly spammed from all of the previous owner's contacts, depending on how private they kept their phone number.

-More annoyingly, let's say the previous owner already used this phone number to create their Gmail or whatever account.
+More annoyingly, let's say the previous owner already used this phone number to create their BookFace account.
 That means, I'm now stuck and cannot create one myself, since a phone number is required for registration.

 A worst-case scenario is registering a phone with a reassigned number from a known spammer or someone that otherwise abused their phone communication.
-Those actions may have caused that number to be added to several blacklists and possibly even blocked from using it as an authentication method on more tech-savvy websites.
+Those actions may have caused that number to be added to several blacklists and possibly even blocked from using it as an authentication method on more tech-savvy companies, like BookFace.

 ## Alternatives